Awale-Abdi/AWS-SQL-Data-Analysis-Pipeline/Datasets/README.md

-# ✈️ Raw Dataset Hosting Note
+# ✈️ I hosted the Dataset Externally

 Due to GitHub's file size limitations, the full raw dataset for this project has been hosted externally on **AWS S3**.